-APF/The Trust Eric A. Harris, EdD, JD Grant
+APF/The Trust Grant in Honor of Eric A. Harris, EdD, JD

-The APF/The Trust Eric A. Harris EdD, JD Grant will support an early career psychologist or graduate student for research or projects in the area of ethics and risk management.
+APF/The Trust Grant in Honor of Eric A. Harris, EdD, JD will support an early career psychologist or graduate student for research or projects in the area of ethics and risk management.

 Proposals will be evaluated on: